Bangladeshis evacuated from Yemen arrive home

 India conducted an air and sea evacuation operation late last month to bring back its nationals stranded in Yemen.

-"We requested India to help bring home back our citizens stranded in the Middle Eastern country and it responded friendly," Shahriar told reporters.
+"We requested India to help bring home our citizens stranded in the Middle Eastern country and it responded (in a) friendly (manner)," Muhammad Shahriar Alam, junior minister for Foreign Affairs told reporters.

 As India has wrapped up its evacuation operation, Bangladesh plans to repatriate the remaining Bangladeshis from Djibouti by its own arrangements.

-Muhammad Shahidul Haqu, secretary to the ministry of foreign affairs, told Reuters he was not sure how many more Bangladeshis intended to return back.
+Muhammad Shahidul Haqu, secretary to the ministry of foreign affairs, told Reuters he was not sure how many more Bangladeshis intended to return.

+(This version of the story adds minister's full name, title in paragraph five)

 (Reporting By Serajul Quadir; editing by Clelia Oziel)